ld4l-labs/bibliotek-o/doc/admin/crm.md

-#  bibliotek-o Change and Release Processes
+#  bibliotek-o Change and Release Management

 This document articulates a structured process governing ongoing ontology changes and releases so that contributors, users, and other community members can plan and prepare for new versions.